craftcms/docs/docs/commerce/3.x/editions.md

 ## Lite

-The Lite edition of Craft Commerce is designed for websites that need only the basics, where one-off product sales, subscriptions, complex tax and shipping rules, promotion management, and shopping carts would be overkill.
+The Lite edition of Craft Commerce is designed for websites that need only the basics, where one-off product sales, complex tax and shipping rules, promotion management, and shopping carts would be overkill.

 In the Lite edition of Craft Commerce only a single line item can exist in the cart.
 Whenever a customer adds something to the cart, it replaces whatever item was in the cart.
 If multiple items are added to the cart in a single request, only the last item that was submitted is added to the cart.